Acute aortic dissection - Stanford type A

 Intimal flap was identified from aortic valvolar plane to external iliac arteries, with true lumen and false lumen equally opacified by contrast medium in arterial phase.

-Small haematoma surrounding thoracic ascending aorta was seen.
+Small hematoma surrounding thoracic ascending aorta was seen.

 Epiaortic arteries wasn't involed; celiac trunk, superior mesentery artery originate from true lumen.